Doocey/tyne-time/src/content/posts/2012-05-02-chelsea-vs-newcastle-united-follow-the-action-live-from-stamford-bridge.md

 author: Kevin Doocey
 type: post
 date: 2012-05-02T18:29:15+00:00
-excerpt: 'Considering the magnitude of this very game and the Champions League hopes that are pinned upon it - TyneTime has decided to do a live blog of the latest events at Stamford Bridge..'
+excerpt: "Considering the magnitude of this very game and the Champions League hopes that are pinned upon it - TyneTime has decided to do a live blog of the latest events at Stamford Bridge.."
 url: /2012/05/02/chelsea-vs-newcastle-united-follow-the-action-live-from-stamford-bridge/
 categories:
   - Newcastle United News